bfortuner/ml-glossary/docs/calculus.rst

   computed, actual   # = 6.0001, 6        # pretty close if you ask me...

-In general it's preferable to use the math to obtain exact derivative formulas, but keep in mind you can always compute derivatives numerically by computing the rise-over-run for a "small step" :math:`h`.
+In general it's preferable to use the math to obtain exact `derivative formulas <https://www.teachoo.com/9722/1227/Differentiation-Formulas/category/Finding-derivative-of-a-function-by-chain-rule/>`_, but keep in mind you can always compute derivatives numerically by computing the rise-over-run for a "small step" :math:`h`.

 Machine learning use cases